bingomanatee/react-picker/README.md

-store.my.filterOptions {function} returns options in a new array store.my.optionsToChoice {function} converts an option to a storeable choice store.my.optionsToLabel {function} converts an option to a displayable entity
+store.my.filterOptions {function} returns options in a new array store.my.optionsToChoice {function} converts an option to a storeable choice store.my.optionsToLabel {function} converts an option to a displayable entity store.my.closeOnClick {boolean} if true, close when the user clicks outside the ChoiceContainer
 ```

 each `my` item has a pass-through function -- `do.setOptions`, `do.setChoices`, etc.